Sakkarai Pongal Recipe (Chakkara Pongal)

 Increase the quantity of cardamom if you prefer a stronger taste.

 The consistency of pongal should be similar to that of porridge.
-If you find it too thick, add some water.
+If it’s too thick, add some water.

 Nutrition